-Here’s some of my favorite, easy and free engagement strategies.
+Here are some of my favorite, easy, and free engagement strategies.

-- Include your students’ names: This one is quick and easy!
-I love adding my students’ names in our word problems or stories.
+This one is quick and easy!
+I love adding my students’ names to our word problems or stories.
 It can be as simple as including their name in your morning message.
 “Yesterday, Ashley shared that she has been working hard on her gymnastics routine.
 What’s something you are working hard on?”
 Sometimes, I switch out a name in a book we are reading.
 It really makes them perk up and pay attention!

-- Use highlighters: I love to give highlighters as my back to school gift.
+I love to give highlighters as my back-to-school gift.
 You could incorporate using highlighters into any subject.
-For writing/grammar, have students write a sentence and then highlight whatever the focus is like nouns, verbs, adjectives.
+For writing/grammar, have students write a sentence and then highlight whatever the focus is like nouns, verbs, and adjectives.
 For reading, students read a passage and answer questions using the highlighter to show their answers.
 In math, during independent practice instead of doing the whole page, have students highlight 10 problems to complete.
 For science, students could highlight the keywords in the directions/questions.
 In social studies, students could highlight important vocabulary and use the words in a Frayer.

-- Add music: This one is in my top favorites!
-I worked with one teacher who made it a goal to play every Beatles’ album in the background while his students worked.
+This one is among my top favorites!
+Long ago, I worked with one teacher who made it a goal to play every Beatles album in the background while his students worked.
 Music is transformative!
 Anytime I’m in a bad mood and put on some favorite tunes, I can typically pull myself out of it.
 Pick songs that pair well with what you are learning or just play some calm or uplifting beats to change the mood.
-One year, I was teaching 6th grade Language Arts in summer school.
+One year, I was teaching 6th-grade Language Arts in summer school.
 We listened to songs and analyzed different lyrics to find poetic elements.
 It was the perfect way to kick off what is typically not a “fun” experience.

 It’s a constant battle and one that we as teachers lose often.
-There’s only so much we can do and to be honest, not every subject/skill/lesson can be as fun as riding on a hover board while eating an ice cream cone (that seems more dangerous than fun to me but you get what I’m saying).
+Finally, there’s only so much we can do.
+Let’s be real, not every subject/skill/lesson can be as fun as riding on a hoverboard while eating an ice cream cone (that seems more dangerous than fun to me but you get what I’m saying).